Cannes Film Festival announces new rule that could block Netflix films from participating

 The source of the tension is Netflix’s relationship with theaters.
 Theoretically, the company has said it’s not opposed to bringing the movies it funds into theaters — as long as they premiere on the streaming service at the same time.

 However, that resistance to the traditional window means most Netflix movies get a minimal or nonexistent release in theaters.
-This, in turn, has made stopped some filmmakers from selling their movies to the streaming service.
+This, in turn, has stopped some filmmakers from selling their movies to the streaming service.
 (Amazon has been more amenable to a windowed release schedule.)

 So when Cannes announced that it would be screening two Netflix films, Okja (directed by Bong Joon-ho) and The Meyerowitz Stories (directed by Noah Baumbach), the Federation of French Cinemas criticized the decision.